Argyrotheca: A. cistellula

 A. cistellula is a minute brachiopod, dirty white to yellow or grey in color, and has a maximum size of 2 x 3 mm.
 The brachial valve is rounded rectangular, a bit wider than long, or square in outline.
 This valve is slightly bilobed.
 The hinge line is straight and spans the entire width of the shell.
 Externally the surfaces are smooth or show faint concentric growth lines.
 The inner surfaces of the shell have small pits (or is endopunctate).
 The peduncle valve is moderately convex and has a short drop-shape, with a straight beak (or umbo), and a straight margin opposite to the hinge.
-The opening for the peduncle (or foramen) is large, ¼-⅓ of the total width and the triangular plates that bridge the distance between the dorsal and ventral surfaces of the shell (or deltidial plates) do not touch.
+The opening for the peduncle (or foramen) is large, 1/4-1/3 of the total width and the triangular plates that bridge the distance between the dorsal and ventral surfaces of the shell (or deltidial plates) do not touch.
 This species attaches itself to hard substrates, in water between 20–100 m.
 The current known distribution of A. cistellula is Norway, the United Kingdom and Ireland (north-east Scotland, English Channel, west coast of the British Isles), and Italy (Sardinia and Sicily).